ABOUT PIED PIPER MUSIC SCHOOL

-Dr. Robert Swan is a successful concert pianist, whose artistry has created an internationally renowned career.
+Dr. Robert Swan (online lessons only) is a successful concert pianist, whose artistry has created an internationally renowned career.
 Even before his solo recital debut in Alice Tully Hall at Lincoln Center in New York City and London's Wigmore Hall, he was performing throughout the United States as recitalist and soloist with major orchestras.
 In all, he has performed 22 different concertos.
 He has performed across America, at the White House, and in England, Taiwan, and Korea.
 He was the first American pianist to perform the Gershwin Piano Concerto over China Television Service (CTS) in Taipei, Taiwan.
 He earned his Bachelor of Music Degree from the Eastman School of Music, Master of Music Degree from the Juilliard School and Doctor of Musical Arts from the University of Arizona.
-He is Adjunct Professor of Piano at Seattle Pacific University, and has taught at Music Works Northwest and Bellevue School of Music.
+He was Adjunct Professor of Piano at Seattle Pacific University, and has taught at Music Works Northwest and Bellevue School of Music.
 Dr. Swan is a member of the Music Teachers National Association and the Washington State Music Teachers Association.
-Visit
+Visit www.robertswanpianist.com